YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Propagation_Models/README.md

 ### 4️⃣ **Okumura-Hata Model**

 > A more practical model that considers the effects of the environment, including buildings, trees, and terrain.
 It’s widely used for urban, suburban, and rural environments.

-- **Formula**:
-  The model provides empirical formulas for path loss in different environments based on frequency, distance, and urbanization type (urban, suburban, rural).

 - 🧭 **Typical Use**:
   - Cellular network planning.